corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node-upgrade-notes.md

 If you meet the above criteria, then skip steps 3.1 to 3.4 and go directly to [Step 4](#step-4-replace-cordajar-with-the-new-version).
 You'll perform the automatic update in [Step 6](#step-6-start-the-node).

-If you can't perform an automatic update, then you must perform a manual update by following steps 3.1 to 3.4 below.
+If you cannot perform an automatic update, then you must perform a manual update by following steps 3.1 to 3.4 below.
 You can then move on to [Step 4](#step-4-replace-cordajar-with-the-new-version).

 ### Step 3.1.
 Configure the database management tool